 No pilot light

-The most common reason for boiler losing pressure is because there is a leak on your system somewhere it could be a small leak from your radiator valve or a pipe on the system causing The boiler to lose pressure.
-Also you could be a faulty valve on the boiler making the boiler losing pressure.
+The most common reason for boiler losing pressure is because there is a leak on your system somewhere.
+It could be a small leak from your radiator valve or a pipe on the system causing the boiler to lose pressure.
+Also there could be a faulty valve on the boiler making the boiler lose pressure.